-Multi-carrier transmission configuration: set of one or more contiguous or non-contiguous carriers that a NR BS is able to transmit simultaneously according to the manufacturer’s specification.

 NB-IoT operation in NR in-band: NB-IoT is operating in-band when it is located within a NR transmission bandwidth configuration plus 15 kHz at each edge but not within the NR minimum guard band GBChannel.

 NB-IoT operation in NR guard band: NB-IoT is operating in guard band when it is located within a NR BS channel bandwidth but is not NB-IoT operation in NR in-band.